Orthogonal Laurent polynomials on the unit circle and snake-shaped matrix factorizations

-To fix the ideas, consider the sequence of monomials With respect to the resulting orthonormal basis of Laurent polynomials $\{\psi_k(z)\}_k$ (see Section \ref{subsectionlaurent} for details), the operator of multiplication by $z$ will then allow a snake-shaped matrix factorization ${\cal S} = {\cal S}^{(\infty)}$.
+To fix the ideas, consider the sequence of monomials With respect to the resulting sequence of orthonormal Laurent polynomials $\{\psi_k(z)\}_k$ (see Section \ref{subsectionlaurent} for details), the operator of multiplication by $z$ will be described by a snake-shaped matrix factorization ${\cal S} = {\cal S}^{(\infty)}$.
 We claim that this factorization is built by means of the following recipe: \begin{enumerate} \item Considering the monomial $1=z^0$ in the position $0$ of \eqref{vbgeneralorder}, we initialize ${\cal S}^{(0)}:= G_{0,1}$.
 Then we apply the following procedure for $k\geq 1$: \item If the $k$th monomial in \eqref{vbgeneralorder} has a \emph{positive} exponent, we multiply the matrix with a new Givens transformation on the \emph{right} by setting ${\cal S}^{(k)}:= {\cal S}^{(k-1)}G_{k,k+1}$; \item If the $k$th monomial in \eqref{vbgeneralorder} has a \emph{negative} exponent, we multiply the matrix with a new Givens transformation on the \emph{left} by setting ${\cal S}^{(k)}:= G_{k,k+1}{\cal S}^{(k-1)}$. \end{enumerate}

 For the sequence of monomials \eqref{vbgeneralorder}, this recipe gives rise to the following series of iterate matrices ${\cal S}^{(k)}$:

 This leads to the final matrix factorization

 This factorization is shown graphically in Figure \ref{figsnake}.